DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Draw task data initialization

-As we discussed earlier, amplification shaders read their arguments from the unordered access buffer.
+As we discussed earlier, amplification shaders read their arguments from the structured buffer.
 We initialize the draw tasks data by distributing the cubes on a 2D grid and generating random scales and animation time offsets: